-Totem MicroLab – fully Arduino compatible
+Totem Micro Lab – fully Arduino compatible

-It’s just like an Arduino, compatible with it’s software and development environment, only improved in some areas.
+It’s just like an Arduino, compatible with its software and development environment, only improved in some areas.
 It has stronger power supplies amongst other things.

-In the MiniLab it also provides protected IO pins from the microprocessor.
+In the Mini Lab it also provides protected IO pins from the microprocessor.

-We thought we could make a smaller version of the MiniLab, and call it Totem MicroLab.
+We thought we could make a smaller version of the Mini Lab, and therefore we called it Totem Micro Lab.

 Totem Mechanics – perfect for electronics projects

-The instructions that follows the MicroLab is specific for building the MicroLab, but there is not any reason for you to limit yourself to this design.
+The instructions that follows the Micro Lab are specific for building the Micro Lab, but there is not any reason for you to limit yourself with this design.
 You can use the same basic design to expand your electronics lab in different ways.

-Below you can see a version of the MicroLab stand with a 100x100m perforated board instead of TotemDuino and Breadboard.
-We have mounted a DC motor controller and motor on the board.
+Below you can see a version of the Micro Lab stand with a 100x100m perforated board instead of TotemDuino and Breadboard.
+We have mounted the DC motor controller and the motor on the board.
 Also some potentiometers and a servo motor.
-This can be used in training for motor-controlling by the Arduino.
+This can be used for learning of for motor-controlling with Arduino.